wawjr3d/jquery.autocomplete/README.md

 ####parse
-How to pull the results out of the data returned from a request for a url dataSource e.g. if the results are nested like
+How to pull the results out of the data returned from a request for a url `dataSource`.

+e.g. if the results are nested like:

 	{
 		"search" : {